Armor Holdings: BAE acquisition

 On May 7, 2007 BAE Systems announced its subsidiary BAE Systems Inc. was to purchase Armor Holdings for US$4.1 billion (US$4.5 billion including net debt).
 The acquisition was completed on July 31, 2007.

 Armor Holdings' three business units; Aerospace & Defense Group, the Products Group and the Mobile Security Division were merged into BAE Systems as Mobility & Protection Systems, BAE Systems Products Group, and BAE Systems Mobile Security respectively.

 Products

 Its products include the Caiman MRAP vehicle, Family of Medium Tactical Vehicles (FMTV), the Pinzgauer High Mobility All-Terrain Vehicle, as well as armor kits and components for the HMMWV and Medium Tactical Vehicle Replacement (MTVR) (through subcontractor, Plasan Sasa).
 It also produces the majority of the US Army's MOLLE equipment.

 It delivered its Maneuver Sustainment Vehicle (MSV) to US Army for evaluation in Future Tactical Truck System competition, along with Navistar International and Lockheed Martin.

-Zylon Body Armor Settlement
+Zylon body armor settlement

 On October 7, 2008, the US Department of Justice announced a $30 million settlement with Armor Holdings Products LLC over claims that Armor Holdings knowingly violated the Federal False Claims Act by selling defective Zylon body armor to the government.
 This is part of a larger investigation of Zylon armor by the DOJ and the military.